The Body-Care Market Is Booming, But Do We Really Need Butt Masks?

 Use Body Care Only For The Parts That Need It

-Beyond protecting the skin with sunscreen and fortifying the barrier with peptides and ceramides, like those found in DefenAge’s new 10 Luxe Hand and Body Cream and Boscia’s uber-popular Peptide Youth-Restore Firming Body Serum, some experts suggest treating only the skin that needs special, targeted care — and largely forgetting the rest.
+Beyond protecting the skin with sunscreen and fortifying the barrier with peptides and ceramides, like those found in DefenAge’s 10 Luxe Hand and Body Cream, Cetaphil's Intensive Healing Lotion with Ceramides and Boscia’s uber-popular Peptide Youth-Restore Firming Body Serum, some experts suggest treating only the skin that needs special, targeted care — and largely forgetting the rest.
 “Retinoids have been proven to improve skin in non-sun exposed areas,” says Dr. Baumann.
 “Other actives have not been proven, so [they’re] probably a waste of money.”

 Advertisement